D-Wave Systems: Computer systems

-D-Wave maintains a list of peer-reviewed technical publications by their own scientists and others on their website.

 Orion prototype

 On February 13, 2007, D-Wave demonstrated the Orion system, running three different applications at the Computer History Museum in Mountain View, California.
 This marked the first public demonstration of, supposedly, a quantum computer and associated service.

 The first application, an example of pattern matching, performed a search for a similar compound to a known drug within a database of molecules.
 The next application computed a seating arrangement for an event subject to compatibilities and incompatibilities between guests.
 The last involved solving a Sudoku puzzle.

 The processors at the heart of D-Wave's "Orion quantum computing system" are designed for use as hardware accelerator processors rather than general-purpose computer microprocessors.
-The system is designed to solve a particular NP-complete problem related to the two dimensional Ising model in a magnetic field.
-D-Wave terms the device a 16-qubit superconducting adiabatic quantum computer processor.
+The system is designed to solve a particular NP-complete problem related to the two-dimensional Ising model in a magnetic field.
+D-Wave terms the device as a 16-qubit superconducting adiabatic quantum computer processor.

-According to the company, a conventional front end running an application that requires the solution of an NP-complete problem, such as pattern matching, passes the problem to the Orion system.
+According to the company, a conventional front-end running an application that requires the solution of an NP-complete problem, such as pattern matching, passes the problem to the Orion system.

 According to Geordie Rose, founder and Chief Technology Officer of D-Wave, NP-complete problems "are probably not exactly solvable, no matter how big, fast or advanced computers get"; the adiabatic quantum computer used by the Orion system is intended to quickly compute an approximate solution.